WMT-Metrics-task/WMT-Metrics-task.github.io/subtasks/mbr.md

 * [Home](../index.md)

-Minimum Bayes Risk (MBR) decoding is an alternative decoding strategy for NMT models that has been shown to outperform beam search.
-[Freitag et al., 2021](https://arxiv.org/pdf/2111.09388.pdf)
+Minimum Bayes Risk (MBR) decoding is an alternative decoding strategy for NMT models that has been shown to outperform beam search ([Freitag et al., 2021](https://arxiv.org/pdf/2111.09388.pdf)).
 MBR decoding relies on two essential components: a machine translation model and a utility metric.
 Automatic MT metrics play a crucial role in MBR decoding as they are the typical choice for the utility metric.

+In this subtask, we ask the participants to develop utility functions that can be used during MBR decoding.
+A utility function can be an automatic MT metric used for the general metric task, or a new metric that has been tailored for the MBR use case.
+In both cases, MBR decoding is stress testing the utility function as it has to perform well for translations of very different quality.

-In this subtask, we want the participants to only focus on the utility function.
-We provide candidates lists (generated via ancestral sampling) from an English-German WMT NMT model.
+To evaluate the quality of the utility function only, we provide candidate lists (generated via ancestral sampling) from an English-German WMT NMT model.
-Based on the candidate list, we generate a score tsv file that contains all pairs of sentences that need to be scored for MBR decoding.
-Participants are asked to only submit the scored files so that we can run MBR decoding on our side.
+Based on the candidate list, we generate a score tsv file that contains all pairs of sentences that are needed to be scored for MBR decoding.
+Participants are asked to only submit the scored files.
+BAsed on the scores, we run MBR decoding on our side.

-We will then run a MQM human evaluation comparing the different MBR outputs with each other to evaluate which metric is most suitable for MBR deoding.
+We will then run a MQM human evaluation comparing the different MBR outputs with each other to evaluate the value of each  utility function for MBR decoding.

 ## Important Dates: